obmarg/cynic/cynic-book/src/derives/enums.md

 specifying a `rename_all = "None"` attribute, or customised alternative `rename_all` values or individual `rename` attributes on the variants.

+#### Exhaustiveness Checking

+By default, cynic checks the exhuastiveness of `Enum`s - you should provide a variant for each enum value in the GraphQL schema.
+You can also provide a `fallback` variant to provide forwards compatability - if the server adds new enum values they'll be caught by this variant.

+You can opt-out of this exhaustiveness using the `#[cynic(non_exhaustive)]` attribute.
+When this is present exhaustiveness is not checked, and the fallback variant is used for all the variants missing from the selection.

 #### Enum Attributes

 An Enum can be configured with several attributes on the enum itself: